 Gratton and his team searched for an optical counterpart of Proxima c in the SPHERE images and, while they were unable to confirm a detection, they found a possible candidate.
 However, the object was too bright and if it was Proxima c, it may have a conspicuous ring system with a radius of about 5 Jupiter radii.
 The brightness may also be due to dust produced by collisions with satellites or it may be evaporating dust increasing the planet’s luminosity.

-Seen from a planet orbiting Proxima Centauri, the night sky would not be significantly different from ours, except the bright Alpha Centauri AB pair would appear like a close double – easily resolved by the naked eye most of the time – with a combined visual magnitude of -6.8.
+Seen from a planet orbiting Proxima Centauri, the night sky would not be significantly different from ours, except the bright Alpha Centauri AB pair would appear like a close double – easily resolved without binoculars most of the time – with a combined visual magnitude of -6.8.
 Rigil Kentaurus would have an apparent magnitude of -6.5 and Toliman, -5.2.

 Proxima Centauri was discovered by the Scottish astronomer Robert T. A. Innes in 1915.
 Innes made his observations from the Union Observatory in Johannesburg, South Africa, using a 9-inch refractor and a 10-inch astrographic camera given to him by astrophotography pioneer John Franklin-Adams.
 He found a star more than 2 degrees distant from Alpha Centauri that shared the same proper motion.
 While he was unable to measure its distance accurately, he believed that the star was closer to the solar system than Alpha Centauri.
 He named it Proxima Centaurus.